basavyr/nuclear-structure-theory/Research-Notes/Ragnarsson-Book/streched-coordinates.md

 - For the spherical case we added correction terms of the type: ![[Pasted image 20210805114500.png]]
 - A new $l$ is introduced, in order to correspond to the stretched coordinates: ![[Pasted image 20210805114536.png]]

+- A generalization of the Hamiltonian is done via: ![[Pasted image 20210805114905.png]]